Degree Options: Minor and Concentration with English Major

 Students are able to join the staff of CURA: A Literary Magazine of Art & Action.
 Contributors to CURA have won Rockefeller, Guggenheim, American Book, and National Endowment for the Arts awards.

-Featuring year-round public readings by noted and emerging poets, Poets Out Loud also sponsors a book series that issues two new full-length volumes of poetry annually, awarding publication and honoraria to the best manuscripts submitted in an international competition.
+Featuring year-round public readings by noted and emerging poets, the Poetic Justice Institute also sponsors a book series that issues two new full-length volumes of poetry annually, awarding publication and honoraria to the best manuscripts submitted in an international competition.

 The award-winning Lincoln Center campus newspaper, The Observer, is one of the few campus papers in the nation with a literary section, and in 2015 was named a best college newspaper by The Princeton Review.